Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \section{Unsupervised point cloud representation learning}

-As shown in Fig. \ref{fig.landscape_PC-URL}, we divide existing unsupervised point cloud representation learning methods into four main categories, including generation-based methods, context-based methods, multi-modal-based methods, and local descriptor-based methods.
-According to this taxonomy, we sort out existing methods and will review them in detail as follows.
+In this section, we review existing URL methods for point clouds.
+As shown in Fig. \ref{fig.landscape_PC-URL}, we broadly group existing methods into four categories according to their pretext tasks, including generative-based methods, context-based methods, multiple modal-based methods, and local descriptor-based methods.
+With this taxonomy, we sort out existing methods and systematically introduce them in the ensuing subsections of this section.